Death Valley National Park

 Visit Badwater Salt Flats (282 feet below sea level) and enjoy a stunning panoramic view of all 11,049 feet of Telescope Peak.
 Hike amid surreal sand dune landscapes and between the multi-hued walls of Golden Canyon; experience sunrise at Zabriskie Point; and visit Ubehebe Crater.

-Arrive in Las Vegas independently, and gather at 5:00 p.m. at the DoubleTree hotel for a welcome drink, introductions, and a trip orientation on the park by your study leader.
+Arrive in Las Vegas independently, and gather at 5:00 p.m. at the Hyatt Place for a welcome drink, introductions, and a trip orientation on the park by your study leader.
 Dinner will follow near the hotel.

 Experience Dante’s View, located at 5,475 feet, and take in a stunning panorama of all 11,049 feet of Telescope Peak.
 Learn about the creation of the park’s many alluvial fans, the product of millions of years of sporadic yet constant erosion.
 Later visit Salt Creek and learn about the amazing pupfish, endemic to Death Valley and uniquely adapted to survive in the desert’s harsh environment.
 End the day’s activities with the chance to walk among the picturesque sand dunes.
 After dinner enjoy the chance of some stargazing and see firsthand why Death Valley is an officially recognized “Gold Tier” Dark Sky Park.

-Explore the Titus Canyon narrows and hike among the strati cations of rock marking millions of years of geological history.
+Watch the warm morning sunlight slowly illuminate the badlands and Panamint Mountains from Zabriskie Point at sunrise.
+After our sunrise experience, we will return to the Inn for breakfast.
+We then head out to explore the Titus Canyon narrows and hike among the stratification of rock marking millions of years of geological history.
 The opening of the canyon affords the best chance to see a chuckwalla in its natural habitat.
 These sizable lizards have evolved to inflate their bodies to wedge themselves in the cracks in the rock they live in to deter predators.
 Marvel at Ubehebe Crater, site of a massive volcanic explosion leaving a pit in the earth over 500 feet deep and a half-mile across.
 If you feel up to it, enjoy a 2-mile hike around the rim of the crater.

-Wake just before dawn and transfer to Zabriskie Point to watch as the sunlight slowly illuminates the surrounding mountains.
-After breakfast, hike through the multi-hued walls of Golden Canyon toward the Red Cathedral with the option to continue for a longer hike through Gower Gulch.
+This morning we hike through the multi-hued walls of Golden Canyon toward the Red Cathedral with the option to continue for a longer hike through Gower Gulch.
 After lunch, relax at the hotel.
-This evening enjoy the sunset at Artist’s Palette before our farewell dinner.
+This evening enjoy the sunset at Artist’s Palette before our farewell dinner at the Inn.